integralfx/MemTestHelper/DDR4 OC Guide.md

 ## Benchmarks
 * [AIDA64](https://www.aida64.com/downloads) - free 30 day trial.
 We'll be using the cache and memory benchmark (found under tools) to see how our memory is performing.
 You can right click the start benchmark button and run memory tests only to skip the cache tests.
+* [Intel Memory Latency Checker](https://software.intel.com/content/www/us/en/develop/articles/intelr-memory-latency-checker.html) - contains a lot of useful tests for measuring memory performance.
+More extensive data than AIDA64 and bandwidth numbers differ between the tests.
+Note that it must be run as administrator to disable prefetching.
+On AMD-systems you may have to disable it in bios.
 * [MaxxMEM2](https://www.softpedia.com/get/System/Benchmarks/MaxxMEM2.shtml) - free alternative to AIDA64, but bandwidth tests seem to be a lot lower so it isn't directly comparable to AIDA64.
 * [Super Pi Mod v1.5 XS](https://www.techpowerup.com/download/super-pi/) - another memory sensitive benchmark, but I haven't used it as much as AIDA64.
 1M - 8M digits should be enough for a quick benchmark.
 You only need to look at the last (total) time, where lower is better.
 * [HWBOT x265 Benchmark](https://hwbot.org/benchmark/hwbot_x265_benchmark_-_1080p/) - I've heard that this benchmark is also sensitive to memory, but I haven't really tested it myself.